 - Preliminary 8-hour O3 parts per million, CST

-On Sept.
-22, 2011, the U.S. Environmental Protection Agency released a memorandum to clarify for states the status of the 2008 Ozone National Ambient Air Quality Standard.
+On September 22, 2011, the U.S. Environmental Protection Agency released a memorandum to clarify for states the status of the 2008 Ozone NAAQS.
 In this document, EPA explicitly stated that the current standard is 0.075 parts per million, or 75 parts per billion.
-EPA also announced their intentions to move forward with designations under the 2008 National Ambient Air Quality Standard, starting with the recommendations made by states in 2009, and then updating them with the most current, certified air quality data from the 2008 to 2010 monitoring period.
+EPA then moved forward with boundary designations under the 2008 NAAQS.
+EPA is expected to release a SIP requirements rule in the Fall of 2014 that will explain the State Implementation Plan (SIP) submittals required of states that contain nonattainment areas under the 2008 standard.

 - State Implementation Plans for Ozone

 After a new NAAQS is finalized, States have three years to develop an infrastructure SIP that demonstrates the State’s ability to implement, maintain, and enforce the NAAQS.
 The State developed the infrastructure SIP for the 2008 ozone NAAQS and submitted it to EPA for approval in June 2013.

 Because the St. Louis area was classified as a marginal nonattainment area, additional nonattainment related SIP elements must be submitted to EPA.
 As new SIP elements are released for public notice, they will be available for public review and comment online at the State Plans on Public Notice webpage.

 For information regarding past SIP submittals addressing ozone, including SIPs submitted to address the previous 1-hour standard and the 1997 8-hour standard, click the link below.Ozone State Implementation Plan

 EPA Ozone webpage

 Kansas City AirQ - Kansas City Air Quality Forecast

 Ozone - Something you can easily reduce!